hexian000/kcptun-libev/README.md

 ## Introduction

-kcptun-libev is a TCP port forwarder which converts the actual transferring protocol into a UDP based one, called [KCP](https://github.com/skywind3000/kcp).
+kcptun-libev is a TCP port forwarder that converts the transport to a UDP‑based protocol called [KCP](https://github.com/skywind3000/kcp).
-KCP is more configurable and usually has a much better performance in a lossy but not really congested network.
-This project can help you to get better bandwidth in such situation.
+KCP is more configurable and typically performs much better on lossy, lightly congested networks.
+This project can help you achieve higher throughput in such situations.

-For example, wrap your server to use KCP instead of TCP:
+Example: wrap your service to use KCP instead of TCP:
 ```
 client -> kcptun-libev client ->
     lossy network (carried by KCP)
 -> kcptun-libev server -> server
 ```

-Or typically, the people who using a lossy network may setup kcptun-libev with a proxy server.
-To get the internet access speeded up.
+A common setup is to pair kcptun-libev with a proxy to speed up Internet access over lossy links:
 ```
 network access -> proxy client -> kcptun-libev client ->
     lossy network (carried by KCP)
 -> kcptun-libev server -> proxy server -> stable network
 ```

-Reliable UDP can also help users connect to TCP services behind NAT, see [rendezvous mode](#rendezvous-mode).
+Reliable UDP can also help connect to TCP services behind NAT; see [Rendezvous Mode](#rendezvous-mode).
 ```
 client -> NAT1 -> rendezvous server
 server -> NAT2 -> rendezvous server